Tomato potato psyllid information for businesses

 A practical industry guide has been developed to guide businesses through these changes.

-For further information about obtaining plant health assurance certificate books, plant health certificates, certification or specific questions about one of the above mentioned arrangements, contact your local Agriculture Victoria officer:
+To obtain an application for accreditation of for further information about obtaining plant health assurance certificate (PHAC) books, plant health certificates (PHCs) or for specific questions about one of the above mentioned arrangements, contact your local Agriculture Victoria plant biosecurity officer:

 - Northern Region: plant.quarantine@agriculture.vic.gov.au